jasonvitagendev/employee-directory-portfolio/README.md

 ### Services

-- client-web - a static website using Typescript, served via nginx
+- client-web - a static website using Typescript and GraphQL, served via nginx
 - db
   - postgresql - a sql database, to store employee table
   - elasticsearch - a search engine, for full text queries of employee full name